 Ned Hanlan's contribution to the surge in popularity of rowing was recognized by his contemporaries.
-In a tribute to Hanlan, his doubles partner, John Joseph Ryan, from the Bayside R.C., observed that the CAAO's foundation "is due directly and absolutely to the vast public interest he created in rowing."
+In a tribute to Hanlan, his doubles partner, John Joseph Ryan, from the Bayside R.C., observed that the CAAO.'s foundation "is due directly and absolutely to the vast public interest he created in rowing."
 [Outdoor Canada, February, 1908]

-Because professional rowing was so popular, mixed amateur and professional regattas co-existed, with the professional races featuring big names and/or purses being used to attract spectators.
+Because professional rowing was so popular, mixed amateur and professional regattas co-existed, with the professional races being used to attract spectators.